Based in | Hushmail |

 How secure is Hushmail?

-But is Hushmail secure enough for your needs?
-That of course depends on your threat model.
-And Hushmail provides some real help here.
+But, is Hushmail secure enough for your needs?
+That of course depends on your threat model, and Hushmail provides some real help here.

 One of the nice things about the service is that they post a couple of different articles on how they provide security for your account.
 Their How Hushmail Can Protect You article tackles their security from a layman’s perspective, while their Security Analysis gets into a more detailed, technical discussion.
 Reviewing these documents should quickly reveal if Hushmail is secure against the threats you are concerned with.